 If endpoints belonging to the same BD are connected across all the Pods of the Multi-Pod fabric, inbound traffic may be received via any of the deployed L3Out connections.
 This is the case assuming that the BD IP subnet is announced via all the L3Outs deployed across Pods (which is normally a best practice to provide resilient inbound paths) and may lead to the creation of the asymmetric communication behavior shown in Figure 44.

 Asymmetric Inbound and Outbound Traffic Flows

-The traffic pattern shown causes problems when deploying stateful services (like Firewalls) between the fabric and the WAN, and it is important in those case to maintain symmetry between inbound and outbound flows.
-One possible way to achieve this is documented in the paper at the link below:
+The traffic pattern shown above causes problems when deploying stateful perimeter services (like firewalls) between the fabric and the WAN, so it is important in those case to maintain symmetry between inbound and outbound flows.
+This can be achieved in different ways, depending on the type of communication required with the external routed domain:

 Alternatively, the recommendation is to cluster stateful network services deployed across Pods (either in an Active/Standby or Active/Active fashion), as discussed in more detail in the Network Services Integration section.

-The last case is the one where different Pods are deployed inside the same DC location.
+A specific use case is the one where different Pods are deployed inside the same DC location.
 In this case, it is typical to use a centralized connection toward the external network domain.
-As shown in Figure 40, the end result is that traffic from endpoints connected to all the Pods must be hair-pinned to the Pod externally connected (Pod 1 in the example below).
+As shown in Figure 46, the end result is that traffic from endpoints connected to all the Pods must be hair-pinned to the Pod externally connected (Pod 1 in the example below).

 Centralized Access to the External Network Domain

 This usually does not represent a concern, given the very low latency and available bandwidth between Pods deployed in the same physical DC location.
 At the same time, this model is not concerned by the creation of asymmetric traffic pattern, so integration of stateful services does not require any specific deployment or design considerations.

 The integration of networks services with ACI can be done in different ways